 Aishleen is focused on providing practical advice, has a passion for people and maintains a high work standard in order to meet clients’ needs.

-Kate Wilson graduated from the University of Waikato with a Bachelor of Laws and a Bachelor of Social Sciences in 2015.
+Kate Fitz-John (nee Wilson) graduated from the University of Waikato with a Bachelor of Laws and a Bachelor of Social Sciences in 2015.
 Kate began her legal career in general practice, including a career highlight as Junior Defence Counsel for a Multi-Defendant High Court Trial.
 Kate has a broad range of experience and exposure to court processes.
 She brings a depth of knowledge and understanding to her clients’ needs.
 Kate advises on a range of matters, including:

 Kate provides practical advice and works hard to understand her clients to get the best result.